eNMS-automation/eNMS/docs/base/features.rst

 Creation of the network
 -----------------------

-Your network topology can be created manually (from the UI or an Excel spreadsheet) or imported from an external Source of Truth (OpenNMS, LibreNMS, or Netbox).
+Your network topology can be created manually or imported from an external Source of Truth (OpenNMS, LibreNMS, or Netbox).
 Once created, it is are displayed in a sortable and searchable table.
 A dashboard provides a graphical overview of your network with dynamic charts.